BlueM/Tree/README.markdown

 ========
 This library provides handling of data that is structured hierarchically using parent ID references.
 A typical example is a table in a relational database where each record’s “parent” field references the primary key of another record.
 Of course, usage is not limited to data originating from a database, but anything: you supply the data, and the library uses it, regardless of where the data came from and how it was processed.

 It is important to know that the tree structure created by this package is *read-only*: you can’t use it to perform modifications of the tree nodes.
-If you need a library for that, you might want to take a look at [nicmart/tree](https://github.com/nicmart/Tree).

 On the other hand, one nice thing is that it’s pretty fast.
 This does not only mean the code itself, but also that the constructor takes the input data in a format that is simple to create.
 For instance, to create a tree from database content, a single `SELECT` is sufficient, regardless of the depth of the tree and even for thousands of nodes.

 Installation
 ==============
 The preferred way to install Tree is through [Composer](https://getcomposer.org).
-For this, simply execute `composer require bluem/tree` (depending on your Composer installation, it could be “composer.phar” instead of “composer”) and everything should work fine. *Or* you manually add`"bluem/tree": "~2.0"` to the dependencies in your `composer.json` file and subsequently install/update dependencies.
+For this, simply execute `composer require bluem/tree` (depending on your Composer installation, it could be “composer.phar” instead of “composer”) and everything should work fine. *Or* you manually add `"bluem/tree": "^3.0"` to the dependencies in your `composer.json` file and subsequently install/update dependencies.

 Alternatively, you can clone the repository using git or download a tagged release.